emxweb/lightbox-simple/README.md

 # lightbox-simple
-This creates a simple LightBox by using JavaScript and CSS
+This creates a simple carousel using JavaScript and CSS